bootdotdev/blog/content/misc/popular-coding-languages-2021.md

 Perl is one of the most contradictory languages on this list in that it has the highest global salary ($75k median annual salary), but is also the most dreaded language (71.4%), according to [Stack Overflow’s survey](https://insights.stackoverflow.com/survey/2020#technology-most-loved-dreaded-and-wanted-languages).
 But if you want to get a higher salary in your programming job, there is no more popular coding language.
 It’s known for being the predecessor to the more popular PHP, and also for being a bit of a flaming dumpster heap of a language.

-The blog [Some Dude Says writes in his blog post “Perl in 2020: Is It Still Worth Learning?](https://somedudesays.com/2020/02/perl-in-2020-is-it-still-worth-learning/)” that, “Perl tried to be too much for too many people.
+The blog [Some Dude Says writes in his blog post "Perl in 2020: Is It Still Worth Learning?](https://somedudesays.com/2020/02/perl-in-2020-is-it-still-worth-learning/)" that, "Perl tried to be too much for too many people.
 Snippets of terrible code floated around and were pulled in without a second thought on many projects.
 Script kiddie after script kiddie cobbled together their abominations and let them loose on the world.
 They threw the source online for the world to see for free too.
-Books were also rife with trash and republished even when they had long since become obsolete,”
+Books were also rife with trash and republished even when they had long since become obsolete,"

  But despite being hated by many developers, many employers find it a useful coding language both for new projects as well as maintaining existing infrastructure and projects.
 That’s why it’s still the most popular coding language to increase your salary.